opentok/opentok-ios-sdk-samples-swift/CallKit-with-native-OpenTok-support/README.md

 Modify the parameters in the script:
 - TEAMID: Your developer account team ID
-- KEYID: Key ID that is shown in the Apple developer auth keys list.
+- KEYID: Key ID that is shown in the Apple developer auth keys list
 - SECRET: Path to the P8 key, like "~/example/AuthKey_XXXXXXXXX.p8"
 - BUNDLEID: the bundle ID of the app, followed by .voip, like "com.org.app.voip"
 - DEVICETOKEN: VoIP push token provided by PushKit